willstMSFT/microsoft-365-docs/microsoft-365/archive/archive-education-offering.md

 ## Pooled storage eligibility

 Education customers that are subject to the pooled storage limit are eligible for the Microsoft 365 Archive for Education offering.
 If your tenant has assigned a majority of (greater than 50%) EDU licenses compared to non-EDU licenses, or if your tenant has purchased more EDU licenses than non-EDU licenses, then the tenant is managed as an EDU tenant and is subject to Education Pooled Storage.
-For more information on pooled storage, see [https://learn.microsoft.com/en-us/office365/servicedescriptions/office-365-platform-service-description/office-365-education](/office365/servicedescriptions/office-365-platform-service-description/office-365-education#education-pooled-storage-limits)
+For more information on pooled storage, see [Education Pooled Storage limits](/office365/servicedescriptions/office-365-platform-service-description/office-365-education#education-pooled-storage-limits).

 > [!NOTE]
 > If there are changes to the license assignment or purchases that change the pooled storage eligibility, this can take 24-48 hours to reflect.

 ## Pooled storage status

-For customers that are subject to the pooled storage policy, they will have access to the storage report in the Microsoft 365 admin center under **Reports** > **[Storage](https://admin.microsoft.com/Adminportal/Home#/storagemanagement)**.
-Note that the user must be logged in as a Global Admin or SharePoint Admin to access the storage report.
+For customers that are subject to the pooled storage policy, they'll have access to the storage report in the Microsoft 365 admin center under **Reports** > **[Storage](https://admin.microsoft.com/Adminportal/Home#/storagemanagement)**.
+The user must be logged in as a Global Admin or SharePoint Admin to access the storage report.

-If the storage report is not available, then it’s possible that your tenant is not subject to the pooled storage policy.
-To determine if your tenant is subject to the pooled storage policy, review whether a majority of (greater than 50%) EDU licenses are assigned compared to non-EDU licenses, or if your tenant has purchased more EDU licenses than non-EDU licenses.
+If the storage report isn't available, then it’s possible that your tenant isn't subject to the pooled storage policy.
+To determine if your tenant is subject to the pooled storage policy, review whether most (greater than 50%) EDU licenses are assigned compared to non-EDU licenses, or if your tenant has purchased more EDU licenses than non-EDU licenses.

 :::image type="content" source="../media/archive/m365admin-storage.png" alt-text="Screenshot of Example view of storage report." lightbox="../media/archive/m365admin-storage.png":::